dieron/KC1/README.md

 - RC‑stale: If CH1/CH2 pulses stop updating, the controller disarms to neutral (debounced to avoid spurious trips).
 - Receivers that output fixed failsafe values: Some PWM receivers continue outputting “default” values when the transmitter is off, so true loss can’t be inferred from pulse presence alone.
 Options:
   1. Configure the receiver to put a dedicated channel at a unique failsafe value (e.g., < 950 µs) and wire it for explicit disarm.
-  2. Enable the optional neutral‑hold heuristic that holds both motors at 1500 µs when yaw+throttle are unchanged for an extended time, without disarming.
-Ask if you want this enabled by default.
+  2. Use the built‑in neutral‑hold heuristic that holds both motors at 1500 µs when yaw+throttle are essentially unchanged for an extended time, without disarming.
+This is enabled by default and can be turned off via a build flag (see below).
 - Protocols like SBUS/IBUS/CRSF provide an explicit failsafe bit and are more robust; can be added later.

 ## Debugging output